RonnieJ24/ITSupportTicketSystem/README.md

 - IT Support Team members can filter and manage tickets using the search received tickets page.
 - View project overview on the project overview page.

-## Contributing
-Contributions to this project are welcome!
-To contribute:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Commit your changes and push to your fork.
-4. Open a Pull Request to this repository.

-## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Contact
 For any questions or issues related to this project, please contact:
 - Email: rani_yaqoob@icloud.com